 Skip to main content

-Career Development Workshop - Faculty Request Form and Descriptions
+Career Development In-Class Presentation - Faculty Request Form and Descriptions

 *Faculty Use Only

-Career Development is pleased to assist Faculty, by offering workshops and/or PowerPoint presentations to our post-secondary students, designed to help students understand how their career-oriented assignments and learning will be used in the real world.
+Career Development is pleased to assist faculty by offering in-class and/or pre-recorded presentations to our post-secondary students.
+These presentations are designed to help students understand how their career-oriented assignments and learning will be used in the real world.

 CLICK HERE to complete the MS Form for your request(s).